neilzxu/PSC-Bridges-resources/examples/python/python_parallel/README.md

 # Parallel Python example

 First install the `multiprocess` package which allows more flexibility in objects and functions that can be used for concurrency.
-The native `multiprocessing` package restricts what kind of functions can be passed to its concurrent processing calls (e.g instance methods) with
+The native `multiprocessing` package restricts what kind of functions can be passed to its concurrent processing calls (e.g instance methods).
+Install using

 ```
 pip install multiprocess